 It is an excellent engine, originally designed in Ukraine with renowned robustness and reliability.
 It offers excellent power to weight ratio & delivers an impressive vocal tone.

-Although the standard M-14P/V530TA-D35 combination is quite sufficient, some owners prefer to upgrade to an M-14PF with 3-blade propeller for that little bit of extra performance in reserve for improved cruise, climb and STOL performance.
+Although the standard M-14P/V530TA-D35 combination is quite sufficient, some owner prefer to upgrade to an M-14PF with 3-blade MTV-9 propeller for that little bit of extra performance in reserve for improved cruise, climb and STOL performance.

 After a significant research period, Vertical identified the M601 range of turboprop engines as the ideal powerplant to power its new aircraft 6-seat T-1 aircraft.

 The light weight to high power ratio provides sufficient power to lift 6-people comfortably away from grass fields and lakes and achieve a cruise of circa.
 320 km/h.